 Get some clothes made at one of the town’s tailors – the banter is half the fun.
 The market is great to visit day or night time.
 There’s loads to look at in the market and some pretty weird things to buy.
 Scorpion in a jar anyone?

-A cooking class is one of my favourite things to do in Vietnam.
-This cooking class is highly recommended.
-It starts with a tour of the market and a boat ride before learning to make some tasty Vietnamese dishes which you’ll eat for your lunch.
+A cooking class is one of my favourite things to do in Vietnam and we’ve done a few over various visits to Hoi An.
+There are a variety of cooking classes to choose from.
+Most start with a tour of the market and a boat ride before learning to make some tasty Vietnamese dishes which you’ll eat for your lunch.

 Make sure to spend time by the river where you’ll find lantern shops and lots of bars and restaurants.
 When you’re ready to relax then hit An Bang beach.

 Read more about my favourite things to do in Hoi An, Vietnam

 - Luxury: Palm Garden Beach Resort and Spa 5***** (located on Cua Dai beach.
 We stayed in a beach bungalow here and loved it)